Brian Cage: Impact World Champion (2019-2020)

 On the March 15 episode of Impact, Cage saved Johnny Impact from Killer Kross and Moose, but Impact turned on Cage after Impact's wife Taya Valkyrie would low blow Cage allowing Impact to attack him.

-Part of the ongoing feud involved the referee Johnny Bravo where two weeks prior to the Rebellion show, it emerged that he now had allegiances to Johnny Impact and Wife Taya Valkyrie as he chop-blocked Cage when Cage was in a position to pick up a pinfall win over Impact.
+Part of the ongoing feud involved the referee Johnny Bravo where two weeks prior to the Rebellion show, it emerged that he now had allegiances to Johnny Impact and his wife Taya Valkyrie as he chop-blocked Cage when Cage was in a position to pick up a pinfall win over Impact.
 The previous week Bravo screwed Cage in a match with Killer Kross where he called for the bell indicating a successful pinfall when it was clear to the Audience & commentators present and the TV viewers at home that Cage had barely got a shoulder up before the referee hit the mat with his hand for the third count.

 At Impact Wrestling Rebellion PPV on April 28, Cage defeated Impact and became Impact World Champion for the first time.
 Following the match, he was attacked by the debuting Michael Elgin.
-During the match Cage suffered a back injury after a Spanish Fly from the ramp to the arena floor.
+During the match, Cage suffered a back injury after a Spanish Fly from the ramp to the arena floor.
 Due to the injury, Cage missed two days of television tapings that took place over the following week.
 He returned to the ring on May 12.

-On the Impact TV broadcasts Cage made his return at Slammiversary where he would once again face Michael Elgin.
-Despite being successful in his title defense, Cage once again was to be sidelined, with the show highlighting the cause as the same Back Injury which had limited him to just the once defense since he captured the title from Johnny Impact.
+On the Impact TV broadcasts, Cage made his return at Slammiversary where he would once again face Michael Elgin.
+Despite being successful in his title defense, Cage once again was to be sidelined, with the show highlighting the cause as the same back injury which had limited him to just the once defense since he captured the title from Johnny Impact.
 Cage would not be seen at the arena events for some time with sporadic updates from his on-screen girlfriend Melissa Santos.
 Cage was next seen during the August and September tapings.